 This strategy fails to recognize the challenges your clients are trying to solve, and what makes your company different.
-If you’re a Microsoft CSP, this is particularly important because the core product offerings you provide are not dissimilar from other competing CSPs.
+If you’re a Microsoft MSP, this is particularly important because the core product offerings you provide are not dissimilar from other competing MSPs.

 At the core of any business, you must be able to define which products and services you’re selling (including subscriptions and one-time items), have an established pricing strategy with stated price lists, and a plan for your core-bundle offers.
 Bundling can evolve in many ways, so your team needs to understand your core bundles’ uniqueness as part of your sales strategy.

 How to accelerate: as your practice grows, you should consider three main areas to kick that growth into high gear:

 In the digital economy, a company’s online presence is vital for its business to thrive.
 This is especially true for fostering more robust relationships with your clients and effectively messaging your differentiation to prospects.

 How to accelerate: once you have your self-service portal installed with your company branding, you can elevate your presence even further with the following tactics: